amanptl/command-reader/README.md

 # Command Reader

-Developed an algorithm which extracts linux commands, semi-colon, space and line seperated, from a text file.
+Developed an algorithm which extracts linux commands, which are semi-colon, space and/or line seperated, from a text file.